 - Warehouse Forklifts: Palletized goods are loaded and unloaded from shelves and racks in warehouses and distribution centers using this type.

-- Counterbalance Forklifts: The most popular kind of forklift, perfect for transferring heavy items across a flat area.
+- Counterbalance Forklifts: This is the most popular kind of forklift, perfect for transferring heavy items across a flat area.

 - Reach Trucks: These forklifts have extendable prongs that can reach greater heights, making them ideal for high stacking and narrow aisles.

-- Pallet Jacks: They are used to move pallets on a flat surface manually or with electric aid and are also referred to as pallet trucks.
+- Pallet Jacks: They are used to move pallets on a flat surface manually or with electric assistance and are also referred to as pallet trucks.

-- Order Pickers: They enable operators to lift and lower themselves to collect things from raised shelves in warehouses where they are designed for order picking.
+- Order Pickers: They enable operators to lift and lower themselves to collect things from raised shelves in warehouses, as they are specifically designed for order picking.

-- Rough Terrain Forklifts: These include large tyres, which make them ideal for outdoor use on varying surfaces, such as those seen in agricultural and construction environments.
+- Rough Terrain Forklifts: These feature large tires, which make them ideal for outdoor use on varying surfaces, such as those seen in agricultural and construction environments.

-- Telescopic Handler: A flexible forklift with an extensible boom, these can lift and reach objects at a great height.
+- Telescopic Handler: A flexible forklift with an extensible boom, which can lift and reach objects at great heights.

 - Side Loader Forklifts: They are frequently employed in timber yards and the metal fabrication industry and are designed to handle long or wide loads.

-- Articulated Forklifts: Having a jointed frame, it has more maneuverability in confined spaces.
+- Articulated Forklifts: Having a jointed frame, they have more maneuverability in confined spaces.

-- Electric Forklifts: Forklifts that are environment-friendly and are frequently used indoors or in places with strict emission regulations.
+- Electric Forklifts: These are forklifts that are environmentally friendly and are frequently used indoors or in places with strict emission regulations.

 Most workplace accidents involving employees and property damage can be blamed on the lack of or insufficient training.
-One of the best methods to prevent workplace injuries is through a thorough safety training program.
+One of the best methods to prevent workplace injuries is through thorough safety training programs.

-For forklift operator training and licensing, the Occupational Safety & Health Administration (OSHA) and Canadian Standards Association (CSA) have specific regulations.
+For forklift operator training and licensing, the Occupational Safety & Health Administration (OSHA) and Canadian Centre for Occupational Health and Safety (CCOHS) have specific regulations.

 Employers are required by OSHA to offer forklift operators training in vehicle maintenance and inspection under 29 CFR 1910.178(I).
 Operators must be older than 18 and must renew their certification at least every three years.
-The B335-04 (R2012) is a similar standard devised by the CSA.
+The B335-04 (R2012) is a similar standard devised by the Canadian Standards Association (CSA).

 Businesses must create and implement a documented program that, among other things, covers: